mmuratarat/mmuratarat.github.io/_posts/2019-02-07-bptt-of-rnn.md

 Vanishing gradients aren’t exclusive to RNNs.
 They also happen in deep Feedforward Neural Networks.
 It’s just that RNNs tend to be very deep, which makes the problem a lot more common.

-These problems ultimately shows that if the gradient vanishes it means the earlier hidden states have no real effect on the later hidden states, meaning no long term dependencies are learned!
+These problems ultimately shows that if the gradient vanishes, it means that the earlier hidden states have no real effect on the later hidden states, meaning no long term dependencies are learned!

 Fortunately, there are a few ways to come over the vanishing gradient problem.
 Proper initialization of the weight matrices can reduce the effect of vanishing gradients.
 So can regularization.
 A more preferred solution is to use ReLU activation function instead of hyperbolic tangent or sigmoid activation functions.
 The ReLU derivative is a constant of either 0 or 1, so it isn’t as likely to suffer from vanishing gradients.
 An even more popular solution is to use Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) architectures.